brillout/goldpage/docs/readme.template.md

   If your server-side code is written in JavaScript then you can call your server entry directly: `$ node ./path/to/your/server.js`.
   If not, then run the transpiled version which is located in the `.build` directory: `$ node ./build/nodejs/server.js`.

-Do not install `ssr-coin` globally and do not call the `ssr-coin` CLI directly.
+Do not install Goldpage globally and do not call the Goldpage CLI directly.
 Use your `package.json`'s `scripts` instead:

 ~~~json